 The Psychology Behind Blame-shifting

 Guilt is basically when you feel bad for something that you have not done.
 When someone feels bad about themselves, they will usually try to shift the blame to someone else or even a group of people.
-The most common form of blame-shifting is when someone feels bad about being unemployed when they actually had a job.
+The most common form of blame-shifting is when someone feels bad about being unemployed when they have a job.
 Then they will tell you that you were lazy and didn’t try.
 Or if they are doing well in a certain job that they’ve applied for, but they still don’t like it they will blame you for not showing the same interest in the job.

 While these are just two examples of blame-shifting in relationships, it is important to realize that this is a common problem.
 Most people are guilty of this at some point.
 The key is learning how to deal with your guilt.
-The best way to accomplish this is to learn how to recognize your own feelings of guilt.
-And then turn them around so that they actually make you feel good.
+The best way to accomplish this is to learn how to recognize your feelings of guilt.
+And then turn them around so that they make you feel good.
 Instead of blaming someone else for your negative feelings you should direct your energy toward yourself.

 In 3 Ways Blame Shifting Is Affecting Your Relationship.